mathewmariani/gpr300-sokol/course/environment.md

 Behind the scenes a compilation target will be created, and the libraries will automatically be linked and included.

-`batteries.h` is a small single-header library of helpful rendering types and functions.
+`batteries.h` is a small single-header library of helpful rendering types, functions, and boilerplate.
 Note that these types are simply data-structures and are not meant to create an abstraction layer, but to make common operations simple and easy.
 You are encouraged to create your own library to add desired functionality.

 Assets such as textures, models, and shaders **MUST** be placed in `assignments/assets`.
 This directory will be automatically copied to the appropriate location upon being built.

 The assets folder must exist.
 Do not delete it!

 [VSCode]: https://code.visualstudio.com/